Blueberry Panna Cotta with Pistachio Tuiles

 - Place the blueberries, lemon zest, white wine, and sugar in a small saucepan and heat over medium heat, stirring occasionally, until thickened, 5-10 minutes.
 Remove from heat and allow to cool.
 The mixture will thicken as it cools.

 - Remove the panna cotta from the refrigerator, and top with the compote.
-Serve with 1-2 tuiles and enjoy!
+Enjoy!